 Carolina Wilderness Renewal offers programs and experiences designed for and geared toward multiple audiences, especially those in helping professions including education, medicine, and public service.
 People in these fields are susceptible to what is known as vicarious stress – they not only have their own burdens, they also frequently take on those for whom they care – which can lead to compassion fatigue and increase the likelihood of burnout.

-Jeanne holds an M.Ed. in Clinical Mental Health Counseling from Clemson University and is a nationally board-certified counselor (NCC) and Licensed Professional Counselor (LPC).
-She is a member of the South Carolina Association of Licensed Professional Counselors and American Mental Health Counselors Association.
-Jeanne has also received post-graduate training in art therapy, Cognitive Behavioral Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR), and is a Certified Clinical Trauma Professional.
-Most importantly for our purposes, Jeanne is also a Certified Clinical Ecotherapist and practices nature-based therapy in outdoor settings around the Upstate.
+Jeanne holds an M.Ed. in Clinical Mental Health Counseling from Clemson University and is a nationally board-certified counselor (NCC), Licensed Professional Counselor (LPC), and Certified Clinical Trauma Professional (CCTP).
+A former yoga teacher, Jeanne has received post-graduate training in Sensorimotor Psychotherapy and Mindfulness-Based Stress Reduction (MBSR).
+Most importantly for our purposes, Jeanne holds a certificate in Clinical Ecotherapy and sees clients in outdoor settings around the Upstate through her private practice, Green Bird Nature Therapy.